martinmcconnell/fyp-doc/notes.md

 Overall, OrbitDB is a powerful and innovative database solution that is well-suited for decentralised and peer-to-peer applications. **(3box, n.d.)**

-## Blockchain
-Blockchain is a distributed, decentralised, digital ledger that is used to record and verify transactions in a secure and transparent manner that uses a chain of cryptographic hashes to store and verify transactions.
-It is the underlying technology behind cryptocurrencies like Bitcoin and Ethereum, and it has a number of important characteristics and features..
-It is typically implemented as a chain of blocks, where each block contains a number of transactions and a cryptographic "hash" that links it to the previous block in the chain.
-Each of these transactions are verified and validated by a network of nodes, which use consensus algorithms to ensure that the data in the blockchain is accurate and consistent.

-The fundamental property of a blockchain is its immutability, which means that once a block has been added to the chain, it cannot be altered or removed.
-This is achieved through the use of cryptographic techniques, such as digital signatures and hash functions, which ensure the integrity and security of the data in the blockchain. **(Nakamoto, 2006)**

-Each block in a blockchain is linked to the previous block through the use of a cryptographic hash, which ensures the integrity and security of the data in the chain.
-This allows for a tamper-evident and immutable ledger, as any attempts to alter or manipulate the data in a block would be easily detected.

-Another key feature of blockchain technology is its distributed nature, which means that it is not controlled by any central authority or intermediary.
-Instead, it relies on a network of nodes, or participants, who maintain and validate the blockchain.
-This decentralised model allows for greater transparency, security, and resilience, as it is not dependent on any single entity **(Nakamoto, 2006)**
-.

-Blockchain also uses public-key cryptography to secure transactions and protect user privacy.
-Each user in a blockchain network has a unique pair of keys, a public key and a private key, which are used to sign and verify transactions.
-This ensures that only the user with the corresponding private key can access and control their data in the blockchain.

-Overall, blockchain is a powerful and innovative technology that has the potential to revolutionize a wide range of industries and applications.
-It is already being used in a variety of contexts, including finance, supply chain management, and digital identity.

-### Consensus algorithms
-A consensus algorithm is a mathematical protocol that is used by nodes in a distributed network to reach agreement on the contents of a blockchain.
-It is an essential part of the blockchain, as it ensures that the data in the blockchain is accurate and consistent across all nodes in the network.

-Consensus algorithms can take many forms, but they all share the same goal of allowing nodes in the network to reach agreement on the state of the blockchain in a decentralised and trustless manner.

-One common example of a consensus algorithm is proof-of-work (PoW), which is used by the Bitcoin network.
-In a PoW-based blockchain, nodes compete to solve a mathematical puzzle by hashing a block of transactions and trying to find a solution that meets a certain criteria.
-The first node to find a valid solution is allowed to add the block to the blockchain and is rewarded with a certain number of tokens.

-Another example of a consensus algorithm is proof-of-stake (PoS), which is used by the Cosmos and recently the Ethereum network.
-In a PoS-based blockchain, nodes are chosen to add blocks to the blockchain based on their stake, or the amount of tokens they hold in the network.
-The higher the stake, the higher the probability that a node will be chosen to add a block.

-Overall, consensus algorithms are a crucial part of the blockchain, as they allow nodes in the network to reach agreement on the state of the blockchain and ensure the integrity and security of the data.

-The mathematics behind consensus algorithms varies depending on the specific algorithm being used.
-However, they all share the same goal of allowing nodes in a distributed network to reach agreement on the state of a blockchain in a decentralised and trustless manner **(Nakamoto, 2006)**.

-The mathematical puzzle that is solved by the nodes in a PoW-based blockchain is typically a computational problem that is difficult to solve but easy to verify.
-For example, the Bitcoin network uses a problem called the "double SHA-256" hash, which requires nodes to find a number that, when hashed twice with the SHA-256 algorithm, produces a result that is less than a certain target value.

-The mathematical calculation behind the selection of nodes in a PoS-based blockchain is typically a random number generation algorithm, which is used to determine the probability of a node being chosen to add a block based on its stake.
-This ensures that the selection process is fair and unbiased, and that nodes with a higher stake have a higher probability of being chosen.

-The mathematics behind consensus algorithms is a crucial part of the blockchain, as it allows nodes in the network to reach agreement on the state of the blockchain and ensure the integrity and security of the data.

 ## Smart Contracts and Solidity

 Smart contracts are self-executing contracts with the terms of the agreement between buyer and seller being directly written into lines of code.
 They are a key component of the Ethereum blockchain and are used to facilitate, verify, and enforce the negotiation or performance of a contract.